F.R.C.S,F.R.C.S (Ed), F.R.A.C.S

 For example, in 1991, Mr Kalus was one of the pioneers of Day Surgery in Australia.
 He established Avenue Day Surgery (now Windsor Private Hospital) as a Day Surgery Centre and developed techniques for performing major surgery such as breast reduction surgery, abdominoplasty and facelift surgery as a Day Case.
 This was done in close collaboration with his anaesthetists and was considered revolutionary at a time when most patients spent several days in hospital.
 The advantages of Day Surgery in terms of rapid patient recovery and increased patient wellbeing with fewer complications are now well recognised.

 Mr Kalus’ primary concern has always been to minimise the risk to the surgical patient.
 For this reason, in 1990 he abandoned the use of silicone-gel breast implants in favour of smooth-walled saline implants placed under the muscle.
-He recognised that placing the implant under muscle made the implant far less detectable and therefore usually indistinguishable from a silicone-gel implant.
-His concerns about silicone gel implants have recently been confirmed with the Chief Medical Officer stating that “All silicone-gel implants are considered high risk medical devices”.
+He recognised that placing the implant under the muscle made the implant far less detectable and therefore usually indistinguishable from a silicone-gel implant.
+His concerns about silicone gel implants were confirmed by the Chief Medical Officer in 2015 when he stated that “All silicone-gel implants are considered high risk medical devices”.
 Many silicone-gel implants have now been withdrawn from the market with the recognition that they can cause serious disease.